udianand/SPF-Stock-Analyzer/CONTRIBUTING.md

 # Contributing to Arthavedi

-Thank you for your interest in contributing to Arthavedi!
+Thank you for your interest in contributing to SPF Stock Analyzer!
 Here's how you can help:

 ## Getting Started